Inspiration Color Blue in Art: What It Means and How to Utilize it In Artwork

 “The Blue Mind” is a term that was coined by Wallace J. Nichols in his 2014 book: Blue Mind: The Surprising Science That Shows How Being Near, In, On, or Under Water Can Make You Happier, Healthier, More Connected, and Better at What You Do.

 It refers to the immeasurable sense of peace that we, humans, feel, when we are around water.
-It is defined as our escape to the hyper-connected, over-stimulated state of modern-day life, in favour of solitude.
+It is defined as our escape to the hyper-connected, over-stimulated state of modern-day life, in favor of solitude.
 In his book, he states how research has long found that humans are pulled toward Mother Nature’s blue for (in part) its restorative benefits to the soul.

-Using the colour blue in our artworks
+Using the color blue in our artworks

 Blues in creating seascapes and landscapes